nialov/fractopo-help/README.rst

 Guide for setting up a fractopo environment on notebooks.csc.fi
 ===============================================================

-Requires University of Turku or GTK credentials.
+Requires University of Turku or Geological Survey of Finland credentials.
 Usage is not officially supported by CSC.

 Setup
 -----